immunefi-team/Bounty_Boosts/Alchemix/31523 - [SC - Low] USDT Approval will cause function failure.md

 # USDT Approval will cause function failure

-Submitted on Mon May 20 2024 19:03:13 GMT-0400 (Atlantic Standard Time) by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 01:03:13 UTC by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31523